Director of The Center for Theological Writing

 Ben Dillon received his Master of Arts in Religion from Yale Divinity School in 2006 and anticipates completing his Ph.D. from Duke's Graduate Program in Religion in the Spring of 2014.
 He has precepted for church history, ethics, and theology classes at Duke Divinity School and has taught courses in Reformation Theology for the Weekend Course of Study.
 His chief academic interests are in systematic and philosophical theology, political ethics, the Radical Reformation tradition, and the thought of Augustine.

-Meghan Florian received her Master of Theological Studies from Duke Divinity School in 2009.
+Meghan Florian received her Master of Theological Studies from Duke Divinity School in 2009 and Master of Fine Arts in Creative Writing from Queens University of Charlotte in 2014.
 Her research interests include theology, literature, and gender studies.
-She is currently pursuing a Master of Fine Arts in Creative Nonfiction from Queens University of Charlotte, and and serves as the communications coordinator for the Resource Center for Women & Ministry in the South, a nonprofit organization in Durham, N.C.
+She currently serves as the communications coordinator for the Resource Center for Women & Ministry in the South, a nonprofit organization in Durham, N.C.